 Beignets Made With Artificial Sweeteners Won’t Brown as Well

 The golden brown, slightly crunchy outer coating of a beignet is one of the things that make it heavenly.
 However, artificial sweeteners don’t make baked goods brown as well.
 That’s why both Splenda and Truvia make baking blends that include some cane sugar.

-If this doesn’t make beignets brown enough for you, brush the beignets with an egg wash before putting them in the oven.
+If this doesn’t make the beignets brown enough for you, brush the beignets with an egg wash before putting them in the oven.

 The final step, coating with powdered sugar, can be done with powdered sucralose or stevia.